 - Modelling Redux

 - Borrowing Strength Across Genes

 - Combining Borrowing with Ranks

 - Borrowing Tail Ranks

+- Conditioning on Biology

 The Modelling Punchline

 Incorporating external information can help sharpen our inferences.

 Incorporating such information often goes by the name of modelling, but it can also be viewed as "conditioning on relevant subsets of information".